Cycle polo: The hardcourt game

 In recent years, an alternate form of the game known as "Hardcourt Bike Polo" has grown in popularity.
 In this variation, teams composed of three players compete on tennis courts, street hockey rinks, or whatever other surfaces are available.
 The rules vary slightly by city.

 Generally this is a faster game with three members on a team and no substitutions, and with all members on the court at all times.
 A street hockey ball is used and matches are played until one team scores five points or time has expired, without playing chukkars.
 During tournament play, a time limit, such as 10 minutes, may be used to maximise the number of tournament rounds possible during the day.

 There are three core rules of play:

 In the case of a 'foot down' or 'dab' (touching the ground with one's foot) the player must "tap out" by riding to mid-court and hitting a designated area with their mallet.
 There is usually a tap-out located on either side of the court.

-In order to score, the offensive player must hit the ball across the goal line using the narrow end of the mallet, called a "shot" or "hit."
+In order to score, the offensive player must hit the ball across the goal line using the narrow end of the mallet, called a "shot" or "ripper."
 Hitting the ball across the goal line with the wide end of the mallet is called a "shuffle".

 When a team scores a goal, the opposing team must retreat to their half and wait for the other team (player or ball, whichever comes first) to cross the halfway line before engaging in play again.

 The North American Hardcourt Bike Polo Association has created an official ruleset, which has helped standardise rules across the globe.